2023-2024 37th Season

 service bands have always been invited to conduct this concert.
 As well as the guest conductors, soloists for

-this concert have included active and retired members from the service bands.
+this concert has included active and retired members from the service bands.
 Each and every branch of service

 has been represented.